 Zach Wilson might be the highest riser of the 2021 dynasty and NFL Draft class

-He became this utterly different quarterback.
+Wilson became an utterly different quarterback.
 When you watch the film, it’s hard not to walk away impressed.
 His compact delivery and foot drive make the ball soar out of his hands.
 When he is moving, he can somehow find absurd velocity with his shoulders facing the defense.

 BYU receivers were not always open because, well, it’s BYU.
 That didn’t matter to Wilson.
 Everything from a deep ball to crossing route, he was throwing guys open when a defender was in their hip pocket.
 While he is not a Justin Fields or Trey Lance-style rusher, he is more than capable of extending a play or getting upfield if he has daylight.

-Zach Wilson is that guy you want as your QB.
+Wilson is that guy you want as your QB.
 Think of the Baker Mayfield attitude minus the frat mentality.
 No one knows what “it” is, but Wilson has it.
-And whatever that is from Zach Wilson, you want it on your dynasty team.
+And whatever that is from Wilson, you want it on your dynasty team when rookie fantasy mocks draw to a close.

-Where should you draft Wilson in dynasty rookie mock drafts?
+Where should you draft Wilson in dynasty rookie drafts?

 It’s common for a rookie signal-caller to have struggles in Year 1.
 Of the 34 quarterbacks taken in the first round since 2010, only five have had top-12 fantasy finishes in Year 1.
 Including those five, only 15 ended the season inside the top 24.

-Zach Wilson has the talent to buck the trend and watch his dynasty value skyrocket going into 2021 and beyond.
+Wilson has the talent to buck the trend and watch his dynasty value skyrocket going into 2021 and the fantasy seasons beyond.

 Want more fantasy football analysis and news?